Click here if you own a wireless headset.

 NOTE: Wireless headsets represent an even greater risk because the wire is replaced with a transmitter and receiver operating with low power at frequency levels between 900 MHz. to 2.4 GHz.
 Microwave ovens operate at 2.4 GHz., and the maximum frequencies for wireless products compliant with Bluetooth, 3G, 4G and 5G specifications are 2.497 GHz., 2.17 GHz, 3.6 GHz. and 5.8 GHz., respectively.

-When a phone is attached to a belt and in use, radiation penetrates the body by the phone at an accelerated rate and is absorbed faster than the head because tissues and organs, such as the liver and kidneys, provide better conductivity than the skull and have no bone protection.
+When a phone is placed in a pocket, purse, or attached to a belt and in use, radiation frequencies penetrate the body by the phone at an accelerated rate and is absorbed faster than the head because tissues and organs, such as the liver and kidneys, provide better conductivity than the skull and have no bone protection.
+AegisGuard™ LS Radiation Shields protect users from these frequencies.

 Phones operate at higher power levels and emit more radiation when they are held lower than the head.